 Check This Out!

 Having a choice in seating allows the students to feel empowered and will enable them to have some control over their environment.
-When allowing students to have an option, it will let them choose their positions and location within the classroom environment.
-It also allows them to have a choice in where, how, and with whom they work with which in turns builds higher-order thinking skills.
+It also allows them to have a choice in where, how, and with whom they work with which in turn builds higher-order thinking skills.